- Grand Cru Geisberg Riesling 2019 Press All Ratings

 Alsace Grand Cru Contrôlée

-We have been leasing the Vineyards of the Convent of Ribeauvillé for several years now.
-In 2009, we have produced our first Grand Cru Geisberg.
-Pierre Trimbach and his team have been working the Grand Cru Geisberg behind the domaine for years, this one being assembled wit GC Osterberg into the famous Frederic Emile.
-Their knowledge of this terroir has enabled them to produce a great wine on these 2,66 Ha from the Convent.
-The Geisberg is a jewel of Alsace.
-Located in between two other Grands Crus on Ribeauvillé’s fault line, the limestone and sandstone subsoil, the old vines, the exposure to the sun and the small steep terrasses make it a very unique and complex terroir of only 8,5 Ha total.TASTING NOTES
+2009 was the first Grand Cru Geisberg produced.
+Pierre Trimbach and his team have been working the Grand Cru Geisberg behind the domaine for years.
+Previously this parcel was assembled with GC Osterberg into the famous Frédéric Émile.
+The Trimbach’s knowledge of this terroir has enabled them to produce a great wine on these 6.5 acres located near the Convent.
+The Geisberg Grand Cru is a jewel of Alsace.
+Located in between two other Grands Crus on Ribeauvillé’s fault line, the limestone and sandstone subsoil, the old vines, the exposure to the sun and the small steep terrasses make it a very unique and complex terroir of only 210 acres total.AGEING

 The wine is intense and has a great energy.
 The color is bright-electric with silvery shimmers.
 Although the first approach on the nose is discreet with white flowers notes, the diesel-like minerality soon emerge with broad almost-oily shoulders to match it.
 A direct characteristic of the Geisberg parcel.
 On the palate, the attack is unctuous and ample with saline notes adding elegance to a very structured wine.
-A gastronomic wine able to age between 10 to 30 years in the top vintages.
+A gastronomic wine able to age between 10 to 30 years.